snowsky/kube-dags-test/README.md

 ## To Push Changes, generate PR

-- To Check which directory you are in : git status
+- To Check which directory you are in : 'git status'
-- If on correct directory and want to push the changes for an existing Code : git diff (this will show new changes made)
+- If on correct directory and want to push the changes for an existing Code : 'git diff' (this will show new changes made)
-- git add <filename> to add the new file
+- 'git add <filename>' to add the new file
-- Use : git status to confirm that the new filename is added
+- Use : 'git status' to confirm that the new filename is added - Green means you have those green items are the items you are hoping to push.
-- git commit -m "commit msg" to add a commit message
+- 'git commit -m "commit msg"' to add a commit message
-- git push to push the changes
+- 'git push' to push the changes

 ## If pushing the PR via new directory:
 - To create new branch : git checkout -b new-branch-name